CSCfi/csc-user-guide/docs/apps/amber.md

 srun paramfit -i Job_Control.in -p prmtop -c mdcrd -q QM_data.dat
 ```

-!!! tip
+!!! note
-    `pmemd.CUDA` is way faster than `pmemd.MPI`, so use the CPU-only
+    `pmemd.CUDA` is way faster than `pmemd.MPI`, so use a CPU-only
-    version if you cannot use the CUDA version.
+    version only in case you cannot use the CUDA version.
 If Amber performance
     is not fast enough, consider using [Gromacs](gromacs.md), which can be
     an order of magnitude faster.
 In particular, for large scale or very long MD
     simulations consider using a better scaling MD engine.